StackHawk

 Understand Expected Behavior and Troubleshoot Errors

 The documentation outlines how the API should behave under different conditions so you’ll know if it’s working as expected.
 This is your go-to resource if you hit unexpected results or error codes.
-Often, you’ll find detailed descriptions of error codes and what they mean, which can speed up your troubleshooting and help you resolve issues faster.
+Often, you’ll find detailed descriptions of error codes and what they mean, which can speed up troubleshooting and help you resolve issues faster.

 Types of API Testing

-Writing Effective Test Cases for API
+Best Practices for Writing Effective Test Cases for APIs

 1. Define the Test Objective